mithril-security/.github/profile/README.md

 ## 🔐 Protect data at all times

 Our main project is:

-- [BlindLlama](https://github.com/mithril-security/blind_llama), our open-source Zero-trust AI API which serves popular open-source AI models while ensuring users’ data is not exposed to the AI provider thanks to end-to-end protection with secure hardware.
+- [BlindLlama](https://github.com/mithril-security/blind_llama), an open-source Zero-trust AI API that serves popular AI models while ensuring users’ data is not exposed to the AI provider thanks to end-to-end protection with secure hardware.

 BlindLLama builds on our previous open-source projects (some of which are no longer maintained):